Morris K. Jessup: Death

 Jessup attempted to make a living writing on the subject of UFOs, but his follow-up books did not sell well, and his publisher rejected several other manuscripts.
 In 1958 his wife left him, and he traveled to New York City; his friends described him as being somewhat unstable.
 After returning to Florida, he was involved in a serious car accident and was slow to recover, apparently increasing his despondency.
 On April 20, 1959, in Dade County, Florida, Jessup's car was found along a roadside with Jessup dead inside.
 A hose had been run from the exhaust pipe into a rear window of the vehicle, which had filled with toxic fumes when turned on.
 The death was ruled a suicide.
 Friends said that he had been extremely depressed, and had discussed suicide with them for several months.

 Jessup's death would get rolled into more conspiracy theories surrounding the Philadelphia Experiment with some believing that "[t]he circumstances of Jessup's apparent suicide [were] mysterious".
 The William L. Moore and Charles Berlitz book, The Philadelphia Experiment: Project Invisibility, put forward the conspiracy theory that his death was connected to his knowledge of the Philadelphia Experiment.
-Friends interviewed in the same book thought the bazaar letters from Carl Meredith Allen may have initiated a decline in Jessup's mental state leading to his eventual suicide.
+Friends interviewed in the same book thought the bizarre letters from Carl Meredith Allen may have initiated a decline in Jessup's mental state leading to his eventual suicide.